-9.6 FURTHER DESCRIPTIVE INFORMATION
+9.5 FURTHER DESCRIPTIVE INFORMATION

 This section should contain a full description of the genus, including characteristics that are not necessarily shared by all the species.
+When details of each species are presented in the Descriptive Table (see 9.12 below), just present general overviews of the features here.
+For instance, when the growth ranges for temperature, pH and salinity for each species are presented in the Descriptive Table, just summarize the properties for the entire group here.
 Please use the following order of presentation and include illustrations where needed.

 - Cell morphology

-- Cell-wall composition; Fine structure
+- Cell-wall composition; f ine structure

 - Colonial or cultural characteristics; life cycles

 - Nutrition and growth conditions

 - Metabolism and metabolic pathways

-If special media or growth conditions are mentioned, please prepare these as separate articles (see below for the format) which can then cited in this chapter.
+If special media or growth conditions are mentioned, please prepare these as separate articles (see below for the format) which can then be cited in this chapter.

-If genome sequences are available for a genus, discuss the quality of genomic sequences available for group and their authenticity.
+If genome sequences are available for a genus, discuss the quality of genomic sequences available for the group and their authenticity.
 Accession numbers for genomic sequences of type strains of the species will be identified in the species descriptions and should not be given here.
 Include when available descriptions of the core and pangenome for the genus.

-- Overview of genetics methods available within this genus - Antigenic structure - Antibiotic or drug sensitivity - Pathogenicity of species or strains including susceptible organisms - Ecology and habitat of genus - Miscellaneous (not covered in above categories) includes other topics that are important for this genus
+- Overview of genetics methods available within this genus

+- Antigenic structure

+- Antibiotic or drug sensitivity

+- Pathogenicity of species or strains including susceptible organisms

+- Ecology and habitat of genus

+- Miscellaneous (not covered in above categories) includes other topics that are important for this

+genus

-9.7 ENRICHMENT/ISOLATION PROCEDURES
+9.6 ENRICHMENT/ISOLATION PROCEDURES

 Briefly summarize current methods used in the isolation of members of the genus.
-When appropriate, give methodology for one or two of the best methods, and cite references for other methods.
+When appropriate, give methodology for one or two of the best methods and cite references for other methods.

-9.8 MAINTENANCE PROCEDURES
+9.7 MAINTENANCE PROCEDURES